layasync/LayaSync.github.io/quickstart/README.md

 [👉 Open QuickStart](https://duckkota.gitlab.io/stremio-tools/quickstart/)

 1.  **Enter Credentials**: Type your desired Stremio email/password, or click **Generate new identity** to create random ones.
-2.  **Select Provider**: Choose your Debrid provider (e.g., TorBox) and paste your API Key.
+2.  **Select Providers**: Choose your Debrid providers (e.g., TorBox, Real-Debrid) and paste your API Keys.
 3.  **Start Setup**: Click **Start Setup**.
 The tool will:
     -   Create your Stremio account (if it doesn't exist).
-    -   configure AIOStreams with your Debrid key.
+    -   configure AIOStreams with your Debrid keys.
     -   Install the addons to your account.
     -   Show you a success message with your login details.